 The last point may be of most relevant to those seeking group certification where there may be multiple farms of varying sizes which need to change their current method of euthanasia.

 As with all methods of euthanasia, a SOP for the process must be prepared and evidence presented of training of all relevant staff in the correct method.
 An example is provided in Figure 1.
-It must be noted that inserting a knife in the back of the alpaca's neck to sever the spinal cord prior to cutting the animal's throat is not permitted.

 Knife slaughter